Tutorial

 [5, 6, 7, 8, 1]

-We get a four-partition coloring.
-Let's assign a unique graphical color to each:
+Let's assign a unique visual color to each group:

 using Colors